JGrandbit/PortfolioRound1/README.md

 Couldn't figure out how to get my buttons/navigation bar to work properly.

-I did sucessfully add and image with alt
+I did sucessfully add an image with alt

 Div classes were looking great until I failed at CSS.